AI Automation/Healthcare

 A multi-specialty group tried to use shared Eaglesoft templates to standardize complex implant cases.
 When a CBCT scan revealed borderline bone density, the template was useless.
 The periodontist had to manually create a new plan, message the prosthodontist for review, and wait for a response, causing a 3-day delay for one patient's plan.
 The attempt at standardization failed because the tool could not handle clinical nuance.

-We begin by establishing a HIPAA-compliant connection to your Practice Management System, pulling 5 years of anonymized records including ADA codes, clinical notes, and billing data.
-We use the Python `pydicom` library to parse DICOM files from your CBCT scanner and `trimesh` to process STL files from intraoral scanners, extracting hundreds of potential predictive features for each case.
+Syntora's engagement would begin with a comprehensive discovery phase to understand your specific practice management system and data environment.
+We would establish a HIPAA-compliant connection to your Practice Management System, anonymizing 5 years of relevant records, including ADA codes, clinical notes, and billing data.
+For practices utilizing advanced imaging, we would use the Python `pydicom` library to parse DICOM files from your CBCT scanner and `trimesh` to process STL files from intraoral scanners, extracting hundreds of potential predictive features for each case.
+This initial data engineering phase is crucial for building a robust foundation.

-Using this aggregated dataset, we train a gradient-boosted tree model with XGBoost.
-This model learns the complex relationships between patient factors and successful treatment outcomes from your own historical data.
-For unstructured clinical notes, a fine-tuned sentence-transformer model identifies and converts key concepts like 'bisphosphonate use' or 'smoking history' into features the primary model can use.
+Using this aggregated dataset, Syntora would train a gradient-boosted tree model with XGBoost.
+This model would be designed to learn the complex relationships between patient factors and successful treatment outcomes from your own historical data.
+For unstructured clinical notes, a fine-tuned sentence-transformer model would identify and convert key concepts like 'bisphosphonate use' or 'smoking history' into features the primary model can use, ensuring all available patient information contributes to the recommendations.

-The final model is wrapped in a FastAPI application and deployed on AWS Lambda.
-When a clinician requests a plan for a new patient, the system processes all available data and returns a ranked list of treatment options in under 800ms.
-Each option includes the proposed ADA codes in sequence, a confidence score, and the key factors that influenced the recommendation.
+The resulting model would be encapsulated within a FastAPI application and deployed securely, often on a serverless platform like AWS Lambda.
+When a clinician requests a plan for a new patient, the system would process all available data and return a ranked list of treatment options.
+Each option would include the proposed ADA codes in sequence, a confidence score indicating the model's certainty, and the key patient factors that influenced the recommendation.
+The system would be engineered for efficient processing to support clinical workflows.

 From Patient Chart to Plan Options in 90 Seconds